Contact

-The Legal Affairs Unit provides support and advice to the university management, the university administration staff, and teachers and researchers.
+The Legal Affairs Unit provides support and advice to the university management and SLU staff.

 This advice primarily covers administrative law, the Higher Education Act as well as contract and copyright law.
 When necessary, the unit brings proceedings on behalf of the university.